neoforged/Documentation/docs/misc/commands.md

     );
 }
 ```
+Here we use `#executes` to launch the command.

-And then, register the command in your event handler (of anywhere as an event) like this:
+Then, register the command in an event like this:
 ```java
 @SubscribeEvent
 public static void onRegisterCommands(RegisterCommandsEvent event) {